-The combination of strong retail sales, higher transaction prices and smaller discounts means that January 2021 likely will be one of the most profitable Januarys ever for both retailers and manufacturers.
+The combination of strong retail sales, higher transaction prices and smaller discounts means that January 2021 likely will be one of the most profitable Januarys ever for both retailers and manufacturers.23

 Kelley Blue Book: "The valuation analysts at Kelley Blue Book today reported the estimated average transaction price for a light vehicle in the United States was \$40,857 in January 2021.
-New-vehicle prices increased \$2,110 (up 5.45%) from January 2020, while falling \$295 (down 0.72%) from last month."
+New-vehicle prices increased \$2,110 (up 5.45%) from January 2020, while falling \$295 (down 0.72%) from last month.".24

-Auto Loan Financing (Updated 2/17)
+Auto Loan Financing (Updated 2/24)

-Financing Rates Set New Low For The Year: So far in February, rates have remained the same for 60 months at 4.19%, but ticked up ever so slightly to 4.53% for a 36-month used car loan.
-Buyers seeking a 48-month loan also saw no decline in interest rates from the previous couple of weeks.
+Financing Rates Set New Low For The Year: So far in February, rates have remained steady for 60 months at about 4.18%, and did tick down ever so slightly to 4.52% for a 36-month used car loan.
+Buyers seeking a 48-month loan also saw a 0.01% decline in interest rates from the previous couple of weeks.
 Rates have remained relatively static since mid-July until starting to dip in November.
-Since the beginning of last year, rates are down 0.41% and down the same amount from about a year ago.
+Since the beginning of last year, rates are down 0.42% and down the same amount from about a year ago.25